seL4/docs/Developing/Building/Incorporating.md

 ```

 What is important here is that the path for `CMAKE_TOOLCHAIN_FILE` is resolved immediately by CMake, and so is
-relative to the build directory, where as the `KERNEL_PATH` is resolved whilst processing `awesome_system/awesome/CMakeLists.txt`
+relative to the build directory, whereas the `KERNEL_PATH` is resolved whilst processing `awesome_system/awesome/CMakeLists.txt`
 and so is relative to that directory.

 The contents of `awesome_system/awesome/CMakeLists.txt` would be something like